Tzowbiie/CarND-PID-Control-Project/README.md

 ### Influence of constants on the vehicle behaviour

-A PID controller is based on following differential equation:
+A PID controller is based on following differential equation, where e(t) is the error over time:

 ![PID mathematical formula](https://github.com/Tzowbiie/CarND-PID-Control-Project/blob/master/PID_formula.jpg)